21 Best Commercial Chicken Breeds (For Eggs, Meat & Pet)

 • Save

-They have white feathers with black barring on the neck, wings, and tail.
-The roosters weigh about 8.5 lbs, and the hens weigh about 6.5 lbs.
+They have white feathers with black marks on the neck, wings, and tail.
+The roosters weigh around 8.5 lbs.
+The hens weigh about 6.5 lbs.

-They lay large to jumbo brown eggs and can go broody.
-Delawares are hardy and calm birds that do well in free-range operations.
-They are one of the best chicken breeds for business purposes.
+The Delaware hens lay big brown eggs and can sit on eggs to hatch them.
+Delawares are tough and calm birds.
+They do well in free-range farms.
+They are one of the best breeds for business.

-The average lifespan of a Delaware chicken is 6 to 8 years.
-The adult chicken price is around $25, and the meat cost is around $4 per pound in the United States of America.
+The usual lifespan of a Delaware chicken is 6 to 8 years.
+An adult chicken costs around $25.
+The meat costs around $4 per pound in the United States.

 Jersey Giant